Raghava-Ayyagari/Quant-Trading/README.md

 However, forward out-of-sample validation exposed a classic quantitative obstacle: a remarkably weak correlation between the optimal parameters found on historical data and their actual performance on future live data.

 To prevent overfitting and tame execution volatility, the strategy overhauled into a robust ensemble framework.
-By securing a structurally stable short lookback window ($T_s$) and evaluating a diverse spectrum of concurrent long lookback windows ($T_l$) across an array of shifting look-forward time horizons ($t$), the system gained structural stability through model diversification.
+By securing a structurally stable short lookback window ($T_s$) and evaluating a diverse spectrum of concurrent long lookback windows ($T_l$)(weighed by softmax of indicators) across an array of shifting look-forward time horizons ($t$) (weighed by decaying exponential), the system gained structural stability through model diversification.

 ### Current Performance Profile & Horizons
 Multi-stock backtesting reveals highly regime-dependent performance profiles:
 * **Asset Specificity:** The model delivers excellent, sustained risk-adjusted returns on specific equity structures, but encounters structural friction and fails on others where underlying structural drift assumptions break down.
 * **Shorting Mechanics (-1):** While the current baseline operates on a long-only fractional scale [0.0, 1.0], experimental adjustments enabling two-sided short positions (-1) completely alter the strategy's equity curve topology.
-Allowing short entries sometimes dilutes alpha on historically optimal trending stocks, but significantly stabilizes and rehabilitates performance on previously failing, mean-reverting tickers.
+Allowing short entries sometimes dilutes alpha on historically optimal trending stocks, but significantly stabilizes and rehabilitates performance on failing assets.

 Ultimately, this project serves as a deeply insightful mathematical experiment.
 While the predictive mechanics still possess significant scope for parameter refinement and structural optimization, building this system from the ground up provided invaluable practical exposure to data leakage prevention, statistical resonance, and vectorization design.